GaelVaroquaux/website/content/programming/in_open_source_also_communication_is_hard.rst

 Maintainer's anxiety
 ---------------------

-Open source can be anxiety generating for the maintainers ..........................................................
+Open source can be anxiety-generating for the maintainers ..........................................................

 Maintainers ensure the quality and the long-term life of an open-source